 Moscow is a tiny city located in the state of Kansas.
 With a population of 266 people and just one neighborhood, Moscow is the 274th largest community in Kansas.

-Because occupations involving physical labor dominate the local economy, Moscow is generally considered to be a blue-collar town.
-71.88% of the Moscow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Moscow is a blue-collar town, with 71.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Moscow is a city of construction workers and builders, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Moscow who work in farm management occupations (12.50%), healthcare suport services (8.33%), and office and administrative support (7.29%).

 Compared to the rest of the country, citizens of Moscow spend much less time in their cars: on average, their commute to work is only 17.44 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.